ttop32/ImageScanOCR/README.md

 # ImageScanOCR
-Recognise text from image using Window OCR
+Image Scan OCR recognise text from given image using Window OCR.
+This OCR app convert given text image to editable plain text.
+User can handle its plain text and can save OCR result text as plain text file.

 # Result
 ![result](doc/screenshot_1.png)
 ![result](doc/screenshot_2.png)

 # Features
-- image to text using Window OCR
+- convert image to editable text
-- Image can be easily exploered using given side list panel
-- OCR result text can be saved as text file
+- user can edit OCR result text and save text as file
+- scanned text result can be copied into user clipboard
+- uses Window OCR API to support offline ocr process
+- support multiple OCR language when Window language pack installed
+- user can select folder to expoler OCR required file

 # Required environment to run